designer2k2/EMUcanT4/README.md

 This Library is tested with a Teesy 4.0 and SN65HVD232 transceiver.

+It also is tested on a Teensy 3.5

 The EMU Black was running Software Version 2.154.

-Arduino IDE Version 1.8.19 and Teensyduino 1.56 was used.
+Arduino IDE Version 1.8.19 and Teensyduino 1.57 was used.

 ## Different Versions